serde-rs/serde-rs.github.io/_src/enum-representations.md

 # fn main() {}
 ```

-This representation is common the Haskell world.
+This representation is common in the Haskell world.
 Written in JSON syntax:

 ```json
 {"t": "Para", "c": [{...}, {...}]}